FAQs

 How do I make an appointment?

-To start individual counseling, please visit the Counseling Center and complete intake forms located on the Ipads in the lobby.
-A clinician will email you within 48 hours to set up an initial appointment.
-If you are unable to visit the Center to complete intake forms, please email Pat Jorgenson .
+To start individual counseling, please visit the Counseling Center and complete intake forms located on the iPads in the lobby.
+You have the option to schedule your first appointment after successfully completing the online forms, or a clinician will email you within 48 hours to set up an initial appointment.
+If you are unable to visit the Center to complete intake forms, please complete them at counselingsignup.kzoo.edu using your K College username and password or email us at counseling.center@kzoo.edu.

 How do I know if I could benefit from counseling?

 Counseling can be useful for students with mild difficulties in their lives as well as those with more serious or long-standing problems.
 Any student who would like to sort out any concern is encouraged to come to the Counseling Center.
-Some of the most frequent concerns that bring students to the Counseling Center are: depression, anxiety, trouble with romantic relationships, navigating isms, family issues, academic stress, learning disabilities, low self-esteem, difficulty getting along or making friends, concerns about family members or friends, eating issues, gender identity issues, sexuality issues (including sexual orientation), and questions about the use of alcohol and/or other drugs.
+Some of the most frequent concerns that bring students to the Counseling Center are: depression, anxiety, trouble with romantic relationships, family issues, academic stress, low self-esteem, difficulty getting along or making friends, concerns about family members or friends, gender identity issues, sexuality issues (including sexual orientation), and questions about the use of alcohol and/or other drugs.

 How does counseling/therapy work?

-When you first come for counseling, we will want you to describe what’s brought you to us and how you understand the problem or concern.
-We may then ask you questions about your background and other areas of your life to develop a fuller picture of you.
+When you first come for counseling, you will be asked to describe what has brought you to us and how you understand the problem or concern.
+We may then ask you questions about your background and other areas of your life to develop a fuller picture of you as an individual.
 As counseling proceeds, we will work with you to understand further your concerns and the feelings that accompany them.
-Sorting through thoughts, feelings and behaviors will help you understand yourself better, clarify your goals and work through your concerns.
+Sorting through thoughts, feelings, and behaviors will help you understand yourself better, clarify your goals, and work through your concerns.

-You may contact the Counseling Center Staff by phone or by e-mail.
-If you get the answering machine, please leave a message that includes the best time to return your call during the day or ask us to email you.
-If you experiencing a mental health emergency and need to be seen right away, please ring the bell located on the credenza near the entrance.
-A staff member will come out to meet you.
+You may contact the Counseling Center Staff by e-mail at counseling.center@kzoo.edu.
+If you call a staff member and get the answering machine, please leave a message that includes the best time to return your call during the day or ask us to email you.
+If you are experiencing a mental health emergency, please call our 24/7 Crisis Support Line at 833.646.1526.

 Who’s Who on the Counseling Center Staff?